Where the Crawdads Sing: Ethology and human behavior

 The theme of ethology, Delia Owens' profession, the study of animal behavior, runs through the book.
-Kya reads about ethology, including an article titled "Sneaky Fuckers", where she learns about female fireflies, who use their coded flashing light signal to lure a male of another species to his death, and about female mantises who lure a male mate and start eating the mate's head and thorax while his abdomen is still copulating with her.
+Lawson notes that Kya reads about ethology, including an article titled "Sneaky Fuckers", where she learns about female fireflies, who use their coded flashing light signal to lure a male of another species to his death, and about female mantises who lure a male mate and start eating the mate's head and thorax while his abdomen is still copulating with her.
 Lawson comments that this "spectacularly extend[s]" the trope of having a wildlife documentary in the background while the characters engage in violence or sex.
 He adds that the biological "anecdotes hover as metaphors for the behaviour of males in the story".

 Female fireflies draw in strange males with dishonest signals and eat them; mantis females devour their own mates.
 Female insects, Kya thought, know how to deal with their lovers.

 Crime story

 Where the Crawdads Sing has been likened to Theodore Dreiser's 1925 novel An American Tragedy.

 Lawson likens Where the Crawdads Sing to Theodore Dreiser's 1925 novel An American Tragedy.
 In his view, its tale of "social competition and violent death" resembles a reworking of that melodramatic tale, with its mix of tension and precise social detail.

-Aspects of Kya's life and the novel's narrative choices, including its attitude towards its black characters, are said to be reminiscent of Owens's time in Zambia, where she, her then husband, and his son are still wanted for questioning in the killing of an alleged poacher captured on film in a 1996 report by ABC News.
+Jeffrey Goldberg, in The Atlantic, writes that aspects of Kya's life and the novel's narrative choices, including its attitude towards its black characters, are said to be reminiscent of Owens's time in Zambia, where she, her then husband, and his son are still wanted for questioning in the killing of an alleged poacher captured on film in a 1996 report by ABC News.
 Owens is not a suspect, but is considered a possible witness, co-conspirator, or accessory.
-The Los Angeles Times comments that the novel "seems to draw from [Owens'] own involvement in the 1995 murder", describing the story of her time in Zambia as a "tumultuous history".
+The Los Angeles Times comments that the novel "seems to draw from [Owens's] own involvement in the 1995 murder", describing the story of her time in Zambia as a "tumultuous history".

+Multiple themes

+Douglas T. Kenrick, for Psychology Today, writes that the book's success surprised its publishers, as it did not fit into any of their categories such as crime, nature, or romance.
+Instead, he suggests, it may have appealed to readers because it engages with what he names the "7 fundamental motives" in life.
+These include survival (Kya's marsh survival), gaining status (she moves from pariah to published author), and finding and retaining a mate (she is deserted by two lovers, finds true love).
+The scholar Maria-Magdalena Lăpădat writes that the multifaceted nature of the novel makes it a valuable resource for teaching English as a foreign language.